luminati-io/sbr-examples/README.md

 - *-captcha: open a page and wait for captcha to solve
 - *-advanced: inspect scraping session, advanced scraping using js snippets
 - *-proxy-location: change proxy location before scraping
-- *-interaction: interact with the page to get data
-- *-download: get browser's download
+- *-file-download: get browser's download

 How to run examples
 -------------------